frontenddogma/web-development-glossary/manuscript/v.md

 Voice over IP
 : A method and group of technologies for the delivery of voice communications and multimedia sessions over Internet Protocol (IP) networks.
 The steps and principles involved in originating VoIP telephone calls are similar to traditional digital telephony and involve signaling, channel setup, digitization of the analog voice signals, and encoding.
 Instead of being transmitted over a circuit-switched network, the digital information is packetized and transmission occurs as IP packets over a packet-switched network.&nbsp;[†](#w-voip)

+Voice phishing
+: A form of criminal phone fraud, using social engineering over the telephone system to gain access to private personal and financial information for the purpose of financial reward.
+Voice phishing is sometimes referred to as “vishing,” a portmanteau of “voice” and “phishing.”&nbsp;[†](#w-vishing)

 VoiceOver
 : A screen reader built into Apple’s macOS, iOS, tvOS, and watchOS operating systems.
 By using VoiceOver, the user can access their Mac or iOS device based on spoken descriptions and, in the case of the Mac, the keyboard.
 The feature is designed to increase accessibility for blind and low-vision users, as well as for users with dyslexia.&nbsp;[†](#w-voiceover) ℹ︎&nbsp;[apple.com/accessibility/mac/vision](https://www.apple.com/accessibility/mac/vision/)